SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/overview.md

 ### Logo

 Additionally a module should contain a logo image file.
-The file should be name either `logo.png` or `logo.svg` and located at the root of the module
+The file should be named either `logo.png` or `logo.svg` and located at the root of the module

 ### `Dockerfile`